himmAllRight/himmAllRight-source/content/post/back-on-org-mode-for-work.md

 #### Work
 By contrast, my work notes tend to be a mix of task-list and logbook for each week.
-I plan out each week and day, moving `TODO` tasks from one day to another, changing their status as I work on each one.
-I also take notes under each task about my progress, and the issues/solutions I experience on the way.
+Each week and day are planned out by moving `TODO` tasks from one day to the next, and changing the status as I work on each one.
+As I work, I log notes under each task about my progress, as well as any issues/solutions I experience on the way.
+While the notes are mostly rambeling, logging thoughts as I work often helps me quickly identify issues, and figure out solutions.

+Most importantly, due to organizing notes by *week* rather than topic, it is best if I can archive the notes in more of a tree layout.
+Org notes are plain text files, so I can save them on my hard drive any way I want, which allows me to organize the notes as `/work/archive/YEAR/MONTH/week-of{date}.org`.
+Additionally, I can export the notes to linked html files, which is very useful for going back and looking at my previous notes, which I require with my work flow.

-### Future Plans
+### Conclusion

+So that's about it.
+I've switched back to emacs org-notes for my work notes... but remain using Joplin for my personal and home notes.
+So far...
+I'm loving it.
+I think that I switched to joplin because org-mode wasn't ideal for my personal notes.
+However, it turned out that it was lacking for my work notes.
+That's okay.
+It turns out that those two use cases are completely different, and as such work best using different tools.

+So, moving forward, I plan to keep using Joplin for my personal notes, and emacs org-mode for my work notes.
+Perfect.